Demark85/thresholdartco-creationengine/replit.md

 2. **Form Submission**: POST request to `/generate` endpoint with concept data
 3. **Prompt Generation**: Backend processes concept through generation algorithm
 4. **Content Creation**: Multiple MidJourney prompts created with varied styles and parameters
+5. **Database Storage**: All generated content automatically saved to PostgreSQL database
+6. **Concept Tracking**: Creative concepts tracked for usage analytics and statistics
-5. **Results Display**: Generated prompts displayed on results page with copy functionality
+7. **Results Display**: Generated prompts displayed on results page with copy functionality
+8. **Content History**: Users can access previously generated content via history page
+9. **Individual Viewing**: Each generated content item can be viewed by unique ID
-6. **User Interaction**: Users can copy individual prompts to clipboard for use in MidJourney
+10. **User Interaction**: Users can copy individual prompts to clipboard for use in MidJourney

 ## External Dependencies